 |Specializes in Record Clearing||Yes||No|

-** ** 100% Money-Back Guarantee does not include the flat Filing and Processing Fee.
-There is a 50% money back guarantee for alcohol related driving offenses, including DUI convictions, and cases with a violation of the terms of probation, and cases that are felony realignment or prison sentence cases prior to 2011.
+** 100% Money-Back Guarantee does not include the flat Filing and Processing Fee.
+There is a 50% money back guarantee for vehicle or driving offenses, including DUI convictions, cases with a violation of the terms of probation, and cases that are felony realignment or prison sentence cases prior to 2011.

 |Benefits||RecordGone.com||Typical Attorney Site|